The Death of Ivan Ilyich

-“At first I began having moments of bewilderment, when my life would come to a halt, as if I did not know how to live or what to do; I would lose my presence of mind and fall into a state of depression.
+“At first I began having moments of bewilderment when my life would come to a halt as if I did not know how to live or what to do; I would lose my presence of mind and fall into a state of depression.
 But this passed, and I continued to live as before.
 Then the moments of bewilderment recurred more frequently, and they always took the same form.
 Whenever my life came to a halt, the questions would arise: Why?
 And what next?

 It happened with me as it happens with everyone who contracts a fatal internal disease.
-At first there were the insignificant symptoms of an ailment, which the patient ignores; then these symptoms recur more and more frequently, until they merge into one continuous duration of suffering.
+At first, there were the insignificant symptoms of an ailment, which the patient ignores; then these symptoms recur more and more frequently until they merge into one continuous duration of suffering.
 The suffering increases, and before he can turn around the patient discovers what he already knew: the thing he had taken for a mere indisposition is in fact the most important thing on earth to him, is in fact death”

 This is precisely the process of Ivan Ilyich’s decline.
-His health steadily deteriorating, he begins a long and terrifying journey towards death.
+His health steadily deteriorating, and he begins a long and terrifying journey towards death.
 Its suitably trivial impetus is a fall that he suffers while instructing the upholsterer on exactly how he wants the curtains hanged in his thoroughly middle-class new house.
-At first he laughs off the accident, but from that point onwards he starts to experience discomfort that soon becomes pain, and weaknesses that soon become debilitating.
+At first, he laughs off the accident, but from that point onwards he starts to experience discomfort that soon becomes pain, and weaknesses that soon become debilitating.
 Upon realising the extent of his illness and being forced to contemplate his own mortality for the first time, Ivan Ilyich sinks into depression.
 Like Tolstoy’s own, it is a fluctuating state, alleviated when the dying man briefly manages to convince himself that he will live, and intensified when reality returns.

 After struggling for months to diagnose and treat a physical pathology, Ivan Ilyich realises that “it’s not a question of appendix or kidney, but of life and death… Why deceive myself?
 Isn’t it obvious to everyone but me that I’m dying… I was here and now I’m going there!
 Where?”
 A chill came over him, his breathing ceased, and he felt only the throbbing of his heart.